pinckneyb/gemini-suturing-assessment/RESTORATION_SUMMARY.md

 - API structure (use `google.genai`, not `google.generativeai`)
 - Prompt format (keep identical for video and still)
 - Output assembly (no post-processing)
+- Summative comment generation (use hybrid approach, not separate independent API call)

-## Status: ✅ RESTORED AND LOCKED DOWN
+## Status: ✅ RESTORED AND IMPROVED

-The application is now back to producing structured, professional VoP assessment output as it did yesterday.
+The application now produces structured, professional VoP assessment output with consistent summative comments that align with individual rubric scores.
 All critical components are documented and protected against future regressions.